 - Institutional Committee for Intellectual and Editorial Property: it will ensure that the knowledge produced in all scientific, artistic, technological, technical and academic activities enjoys the protection and recognition that intellectual property grants to all the subjects involved in them.
 In addition, they must study and approve the edition of books at CES University and define and modify the publishing policies of the works.

-- International Relations Committee: it is a means of supporting the work of the Global Affairs Office of the University, taking into account that the objective of this Office must be to support the teaching, research and extension of the institution, which is why, it is necessary to have the different opinions and contributions of those who lead each of these axes (Director of Research, Head of Extension, Academic Director), as well as who leads the administrative part (Rector) of the University and those with more experience in the area of internationalization (former Heads of International Relations).
+- International Relations Committee: it is a means of supporting the work of the Global Affairs Office of the University, taking into account that the objective of this Office must be to support the teaching, research and extension of the institution, which is why, it is necessary to have the different opinions and contributions of those who lead each of these axes (Director of Research, Head of Extension, Academic Director), as well as who leads the administrative part (President) of the University and those with more experience in the area of internationalization (former Heads of International Relations).

-- Institutional Committee for the Care and Use of Animals -CICUA-: is an academic, independent body, outside the political, organizational or commercial influence of third parties, which is in charge of safeguarding and ensuring the care and respect of the animals used. as active subjects in the research, teaching and extension process.
+- Institutional Committee for the Care and Use of Animals -CICUA-: is an academic, independent body, outside the political, organizational or commercial influence of third parties, which is in charge of safeguarding and ensuring the care and respect of the animals used as active subjects in the research, teaching and extension process.

 - Institutional Ethics Committee for Research in Humans -CIEI-: it is an academic, independent body, outside the political, organizational or commercial influence of third parties, which is responsible for safeguarding and ensuring respect, freedom, autonomy, the dignity and privacy and other rights of people, animals and living beings, as well as the environment and the institutions participating actively or passively in research activities.